-The quarterly noise survey data for the August-October 2021 period indicates that the L{Aeq} long term measured noise levels in the vicinity of the paper mill exceeded the EPL criteria for day, evening, and night-time.
-The maximum (L{A1}) recorded noise levels at each monitoring location also exceeded the EPL criteria of 55 dB(A) at all receiver locations.
+The quarterly noise survey data for the November 2021 - January 2022 period indicates that the $L{Aeq}$ long term measured noise levels in the vicinity of the paper mill exceeded the EPL criteria for day, evening, and night-time.
+The maximum ( $L{A1}$ ) recorded noise levels at each monitoring location also exceeded the EPL criteria of 55 dB(A) at all receiver locations.

-In summary the September 2021 quarterly monitoring the following conclusions have been drawn:
+In summary the November 2021 quarterly monitoring the following conclusions have been drawn:

-- Several years of monitoring data indicate that the ambient noise environment in the local area is a product of the combined influence of all noise sources within the Port Botany area including the Opal site when operational. - The most recent noise monitoring results indicate that the measured L{Aeq} noise levels are generally similar to the long-term series of data for corresponding seasonal measurement periods and the L{A90} noise levels sit below the criteria at each location. - The L{Amax} noise levels for the September noise monitoring period are consistent with L{Amax} noise levels from previous surveys.
-The L{A1} noise levels are consistent with other monitoring periods. - The L{Aeq} and L{Amax} noise levels recorded during the survey period are higher than the EPL criteria at the monitoring locations but are not related to the operation of the Opal site.
+- Several years of monitoring data indicate that the ambient noise environment in the local area is a product of the combined influence of all noise sources within the Port Botany area including the Opal site when operational. - The most recent noise monitoring results indicate that the measured $L{Aeq}$ noise levels are generally similar to the long-term series of data for corresponding seasonal measurement periods and the $L{A90}$ noise levels sit around the same level as the EPL criteria for most locations. - The $L{Amax}$ noise levels for the November noise monitoring period are consistent with $L{Amax}$ noise levels from previous surveys.
+The $L{A1}$ noise levels are consistent with other monitoring periods. - The LAeq and LAmax noise levels recorded during the survey period are higher than the EPL criteria at the monitoring locations but are not related to the operation of the Opal site.